11555 Old Oregon Trail

 Website | Program website |

-The focus of the C2C program is to provide students with the education, training, and tools necessary to obtain jobs related to each student's unique set of abilities, skills, and interests.
-The College to Career program is an approximately three year program (tailored to each student) with end goals leading to competitive integrated employment (CIE) for each student.
+The focus of the C2C program is to provide students with tools necessary to obtain jobs related to each student's unique set of abilities, skills, and interests.
+The College to Career program is a three year program with end goals leading to competitive integrated employment (CIE) for each student.
 Shasta College's C2C program aims to prepare students for competitive employment that is:

 Paid at a rate of minimum wage or higher